Korbe History, Family Crest & Coats of Arms

 The surname Korbe was first found in Bavaria, where the name Korb was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Korbe family
+Early History of the Korbe family

 This web page shows only a small excerpt of our Korbe research.
 Another 103 words (7 lines of text) covering the years 1746, 1792, and 1814 are included under the topic Early Korbe History in all our PDF Extended History products and printed products wherever possible.